jank3/jk-multitool/README.md

 # jk-mutitool
-A Multitool with very interestings things, for educational proposes only
+A Multitool with very interestings things, for educational proposes only.
-Install:

 The tool use Python3 you need it to use it
 If you have Python3 Already installed put this commands in your console:
 ```